Reference · 29 conditions across 8 categories

 How the VA rates the most common service-connected conditions: rating criteria, typical percentages, and what moves the number up.
 Select a condition to read the full guide, or use the calculator to see your combined rating and 2026 pay.

-Calculate my combined rating →Mental Health
+Calculate my combined rating →

 Mental health conditions are among the most common VA disability claims and can carry high ratings when properly documented.